 If you complete the steps mentioned above, you can expect to earn a strong salary while enjoying a stable and in-demand profession.
 Becoming a physician assistant takes time, effort, and most importantly, dedication.
 So, you have to start early to recognize your interest and then work towards it.

-If you have any other doubts, please free to ask below in the comments.
+If you have any other questions, please feel free to ask below in the comments.
 Good luck!